mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 It is not a problem for top-level parameter types: we can expect the callers to specify an entrypoint.
 But if we pass structures and values of variant types as entrypoint arguments, we need to make sure their internal representation is the same.

-If you interact with other contracts, or expect other contracts to interact with your contract, we strongly advise you to consider using special types and annotations described in the [Interop](https://ligolang.org/docs/advanced/interop) section of the documentation.
+If you interact with other contracts, or expect other contracts to interact with your contract, we strongly advise you to consider using special types and annotations described in the [Interop](https://ligo.mavryk.org/docs/advanced/interop) section of the documentation.

 ## Execution order

-When you emit an internal operation, Tezos puts it into the _internal operations queue._
+When you emit an internal operation, Mavryk puts it into the _internal operations queue._
 Here is how this queue looks like when you have one contract that emits two internal operations:

 | Current call | Queue before | Queue after |